-COA Project Manager, Quality Assurance Officer and Field Coordinator
+COA Project Manager, QA Officer, and Field Coordinator

 Responsible for overall performance, administration and management of COA's project participation.
 Responsible for field team activities and that field teams receive necessary training.
 Responsible for overall quality control and quality assurance of samples and analytical results of the samples collected by COA.
 Responsible for verifying and validating data.
 Ensures that only acceptable data, as specified in the QAPP, are reported to the Lower Colorado River Authority.
 Responsible for documenting corrective actions, coordinating audit and QA activities, and responding to audit reviews by Lower Colorado River Authority.
-Coordinates activities with City of Austin field staff, LCRA PM, LCRA DM/QAO and ELS laboratory staff.
-Ensures that field staff are properly trained and that training records are maintained.
+Coordinates activities with City of Austin field staff, LCRA PM, LCRA DM/QAO and DHL laboratory staff.
+Ensures that training records are maintained.
 Coordinates field activities.